 You may enter psychotherapy and be dissociative but be unaware of its presence.
 You might not even know what dissociation is.
 However, you are likely aware of the problems associated with being in a dissociative state.

-Dissociation is a state.
-It's a protective mechanism called up by the nervous system when it reaches its maximum capacity to process stimulation (both internally and externally).
+Dissociation is a protective mechanism called up by the nervous system when it reaches its maximum capacity to process stimulation (both internally and externally).

 Imagine having to interact with people all day and by the end of the day you can't speak another word.
 You go home to regroup, anxious to get into your latest book.
 But you can't concentrate.
 You keep "floating" away into a thoughtless and timeless void.
 Oddly enough, your favourite book seems boring.